holiber/sl-vue-tree/README.md

 var nodes = [
 	// "nodes" is the tree.
 It consists of multiple individual nodes.
-	// The recommended bare minimum for each node within a tree is the "title" and whether the
-	// node is a leaf ("isLeaf", i.e. has no children).
-If there are children then include the "children" property too,
+	// If there are children then include the "children" property too,
 	// which is a tree itself (and so on, to whatever depth you need.)

     {title: 'Item1', isLeaf: true},